Syntrice/Syntrice/README.md

 ## About Me

-I am a Junior Software Developer with experience in a variety of tech stacks.
-I am familiar with a variety of languages including C#, Python and JavaScript.
+I am a Junior Software Developer, working with a variety of tech stacks.
+I am familiar with a range of languages including C#, Python and JavaScript.
 I also have experience developing full-stack web apps using frameworks including ASP.NET and Blazor.

 Besides software development, I also like to write music.
 You can check out some of my compositions [here](https://syntrice.com/music).